sabinem/treehouse-python-techdegree/README.md

 3. Install a virtual environment: `python3 -m venv mc_venv`
 4. Activate the virtuale environment: `source mc_venv/bin/activate`
 5. Install the requirements `pip install -r requirements.txt`

+## Run the server
-8. Run the project with `python runserver.py` the browers is now running on `http://127.0.0.1:8000` 9.
+- Run the project with `python runserver.py`
+- the browers is now running on `http://127.0.0.1:8000` you do not need to go there though, since the server is just operationg as a backend.

+## Run the angular Frontend App
+- go into the folder `todo_frontend`
+- open `index.html` with a browser